MaCroDmT/Machine_Learning_Task/README.md

 * Visual Crossing for weather data API.
 * Scikit-learn, Pandas, and Matplotlib communities for excellent documentation.
-* SMC Labs BD for the case study and challenge dataset.
+* SMC Labs BD for the case study
+* Kaggle for the dataset.

 ---